In this section

 It's important to know that worrying can be part of anxiety, but anxiety isn't always centered on worrying.
 Anxiety in teens is common.
 You may want to take some steps to help them manage anxiety if it starts to interfere with daily activities and if it impacts their decisions in a negative way.

-Watch Ask the expert: Anxiety in teens and how to help, to learn more.
+Watch Ask the experts: Anxiety in teens and how to help, to learn more.

 Anxiety symptoms can include: